How to Emphasize the Key Points of Your Presentation

 Once you have prioritized your messages, you can use one or more of these seven techniques to emphasize your key points.

 - Move immediately before, then stand still while delivering the key point.
-The movement grabs attention, while the contrast of standing still emphasises the message.
+The movement grabs attention, while the contrast of standing still emphasizes the importance of the message.

 - Deepen your tone on the key words.
 This might feel too theatrical for you, yet it works because the deeper tone conveys the feeling of more weight to these words.
 The easiest way to deepen your tone is to slow down your speaking pace on those key words.